 Sturges’ grew up in Ridgefield, Connecticut with her father, internationally known and prolific artist Charles Cobelle.
 She studied at the Silvermine Guild and the Wooster School and with the accomplished painters Daniel Greene and Natasha Karpinskaia.
 Of her artistic upbringing, she remarks, “As Cobelle’s child, I would see him constantly creating and painting everything that would bring joy and happiness to the world around him.”
 The influence of Cobelle, who is regarded as one of the last links to the Open Line School of Paris and who studied with Chagall and Dufy, is noticeably evident in her work.

-Painting in oil and watercolor, she has completed numerous murals and other commissioned works for private collectors and is a contract artist with American Artists Group.
+In 2023 she was awarded by the Ridgefield Arts Council for her extensive contributions to local arts initiatives.
+She received the 'Arts' Award in 2022 from ROTA for her artistic contributions to the community.
+Painting in oil and watercolor, Sturges has completed numerous murals and other commissioned works for private collectors and is a contract artist with American Artists Group.
 Her vibrant painting of Ridgefield’s Main Street was featured on the cover of the commemorative millennium book, “Ridgefield Enters the 21st Century”, and is sold as limited edition prints.

 Sturges collaborated with the Aldrich Contemporary Art Museum on a painting titled “The Porches of Ridgefield” - a charmingly passionate composition that pays tribute to the Aldrich’s architectural landmark “Old Hundred”, Ridgefield’s 300-year history and enchanting, antique main street homes.
 The “Porches” piece is a significant work for Sturges as it vividly reflects her passion for the community, its traditions and its people.